VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 4. Replace example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
 5. Replace example value of `VIRGIL_USER_NAME` to your real email.
 It needs to confirm some data and invocation of some endpoints inside Private Key service.
 6. Replace exmaple value of `VIRGIL_PUBLIC_KEY_ID` to the real Public Key ID value.
 You can take this value from the Public Keys examples.
+7. Replace example value of `VIRGIL_PRIVATE_KEY_PASSWORD` to the value that you have used when generate Private Key.
+If you didn't specify it while your generate Private Key, then just remove it from the method invocations.

 ### <a name="example-1"></a> Example 1: Create new Container object